-A proof of concept and a prototype are often used interchangeably but there is a key difference.
+The terms proof of concept and prototype are often used interchangeably but there is a key difference between the two.
 Whereas a proof of concept demonstrates the idea of a product or concept, a prototype is a working model that can show the actual components such as the layout, design and functions.

 This article is part of